-The Fort St. John Hospital Foundation is dedicated to working with the community to raise and manage funds to enhance patient care and comfort at the Fort St. John Hospital and Peace Villa.
-The Foundation was established in 1994 through a generous gift from Archie Ferguson (1908-1993) of $150,000.
-With the direction of a dedicated volunteer Board of Directors and a generous community the Foundation has flourished and the benefits to our patients have been significant.
+The Fort St. John Hospital Foundation is dedicated to working with the community to raise and manage funds to enhance patient care and comfort at the Fort St. John Hospital and Peace Villa Resident Care Facility.
+With the direction of a dedicated volunteer Board of Directors and a generous community the Foundation has flourished to become a community leader.

 Kitimat General Hospital Foundation

 The Kitimat General Hospital Foundation is an all-volunteer, charitable organization dedicated to strengthening health care for the citizens of Kitimat.

 The Foundation works closely with Kitimat health professionals and Northern Health to identify facility and equipment needs that will improve health outcomes for Kitimat residents.

 It also serves as a vehicle through which citizens, businesses, organizations and industry can direct funds towards Kitimat’s health care needs.
 All donations are directed either toward identified health care projects or to projects specified by donors.

 Northern BC - BC Cancer Foundation

 The BC Cancer Agency's Centre for the North – the Agency’s sixth regional centre – provides access to cancer care for all Northerners.

 As the BC Cancer Agency’s fundraising arm and as BC’s leading cancer research and care charity, the BC Cancer Foundation was part of the new centre when it opened in 2012.

 The Centre for the North is next to the University Hospital of Northern BC (UHNBC) in Prince George.
 It brings together a team of care providers with an interdisciplinary, patient-centered approach.